-Competency has become a buzzword in today’s organizations.
-Every organization is hunting for a competent workforce that will drive it towards a better future, and so that it can attain better strategic goals.
-But the crux of the matter lies in the fact that, with the passage of time, this workforce competency deteriorates and their skills become obsolete with the advent of technology.
+In today’s workplace, competency has become the buzzword, and every organization is hunting for a competent workforce that will drive it towards a progressive future.
+But the crux of the matter lies in the fact that with the passage of time, workforce competency deteriorates and their skills become obsolete with the advent of technology.
 So, what’s the solution to this malaise in organizations?

-In my opinion, the only panacea that can be added at this crucial juncture to recuperate organizations from this problem is to provide adequate training to hone new skills that have become indispensible for enhancing the performance of organizations.
-And, Training Need Analysis can help perform depth analysis to identify the specific training gap.
+In my opinion, the only panacea that can be useful at this crucial juncture to help organizations recuperate is providing adequate training to hone new skills that have become indispensible to enhance performance.
+And, here Training Needs Analysis can help perform an in-depth analysis to identify specific training gaps.

-So, let’s enumerate the benefits obtained from this Training Need Analysis.
+So, let’s enumerate the benefits obtained through this Training Needs Analysis.

-- Firstly, it’s through analysis that we are able to answer these following questions:
+- First, it’s through analysis that we are able to answer these questions:

 - If yes, where it is to be implemented?